 Approximately 40 rental car companies operate within 2 miles of LAX, with vehicle rental sites located off-airport.
 Twelve rental car companies (the "Concessionaire Rental Car Companies") operating at LAX provide free shuttle services between LAX and their respective locations and are permitted to pick up and drop off their customers directly from the airline terminals.
-The Concessionaire Rental Car Companies are each required to pay annually to the Department either a minimum annual guaranty or a concession fee, as set forth in the agreements with the Concessionaire Rental Car Companies are scheduled to expire in January 2020.
+The Concessionaire Rental Car Companies are each required to pay annually to the Department either a minimum annual guaranty or a concession fee, as set forth in the agreements with the Concessionaire Rental Car Companies.
+The agreements with the Concessionaire Rental Car Companies are scheduled to expire the earlier of (i) the operational date of the ConRAC or (ii) January 31, 2024.

 The Department requires non-Concessionaire Rental Car Companies that service LAX to enter into a nonexclusive license agreement.
 Subject to the terms of the non-exclusive license agreement, non-Concessionaire Rental Car Companies are required to have their customers transported on Department-operated buses to and from a non-concessionaire rental car site located on West Century Boulevard, near Airport Boulevard.
 The non-exclusive license agreements expire at the earlier of (i) the operational date of the ConRAC or (ii) January 31, 2024.
-Non-Concessionaire Rental Car Companies are required to pay \$6,120 per month, which fees are subject to an annual increase of two percent.
+NonConcessionaire Rental Car Companies are required to pay \$6,120 per month, which fees are subject to an annual increase of two percent.

 For Fiscal Year 2019, the Concessionaire Rental Car Companies paid approximately \$82.6 million in concession fees to the Department.
 The Department collected Customer Facility Charges for Fiscal Year 2019 of approximately \$80.2 million at LAX.
 Pledged Revenues do not include Customer Facility Charge revenues unless otherwise included in Pledged Revenues pursuant to a Supplemental Senior Indenture.
 The Department has not included Customer Facility Charge revenues in Pledged Revenues pursuant to any Supplemental Senior Indenture.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2019F SUBORDINATE BONDS - Flow of Funds."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2020A SENIOR BONDS - Flow of Funds."